 Someday I’m either going to get shot for trespassing or hit a deer in the dark.

 The drive to the wildlife refuge was longer than I expected, and cloud cover cut into the afternoon light.
-By the time I pulled in, it was too dark and too gray to get any pictures.
-I did explore and do a little photography along a trail by the edge of the lake.
-Don’t expect much, though, the light wasn’t good.
+By the time I pulled in, it was too dark and too gray to get any pictures, though I did explore a trail by the edge of the lake, grabbing some pictures with the digital.
+Don’t expect much, the light wasn’t good.
 I’ll have to try another refuge next time, as this one doesn’t allow you to get close enough to the birds for photos.

 On the way back home I passed a field and in the sky were hundreds of Canadian Geese circling about preparing to land.
-They were as thick as starlings and considering their size, you can imagine how impressive it was.
+They were as thick as starlings and you can imagine with the size of the bird what that was like.
 I didn’t even pull over, I just stopped on the road and rolled down my window and watched as several V shapes would meet and collide, only to break apart and swirl around each other.

 Smart birds.
 Land in a farmer’s field rather than the shooting gallery waiting for them at the lake.

-I used to watch the geese circle for a place to land when I worked for Boeing years ago.
+I used to watch the geese circle for a place to land when I worked for Boeing years ago, and would take my smoke break outside.
 We worked in a new building built on former wetland, in an area that formed the new industrial park of Seattle back when Seattle’s fortunes were just beginning to take off.
 I worked there for a few years and every year, there would be less green and more cement and it would be harder for the migrating geese to find a home.

 Luckily today’s geese had no problems.